Sambura/Constellation/README.md

 * The project is done almost entirely by me, with very little 3rd party code (excluding TextMeshPro and UnityRawInput packages, and possibly small code snippets in other scripts);
 * One of my main goals in this project is to eventually achieve the highest performance possible with simulations.
 I am still experimenting with various approaches to both simulation and visualization to maximize performance, which is also why I decided to implement a built-in benchmark tool;
 * Currently simulation is rendered using low level Unity rendering API (UnityEngine.GL), since it showed best performance so far, although the rendering can potentially be further improved in the future if I find better alternatives;
-* For this projects I have developed a whole framework for automatic script properties serialization as in-game UI.
+* For this project I have developed a whole framework for automatic script properties serialization as in-game UI.
 As such, the UI displayed in the settings is entirely automatically generated (dialogs excluded).
 Examples of automatically serialized property in the script:

     ```C#
     public class ExampleClass : MonoBehaviour {